mtgjson/mtgjson-website/docs/changelog/README.md

 - SQL support has arrived! `AllPrintings.sql` can easily be imported into an SQL database.

 ### Changed
+- Downloading files has moved from `/json/<filename>` to `/files/<filename>`, to accomodate our change in file offerings.
+The `/json/` access point is deprecated, but can still be used.
+We will continue supporting this endpoint for the foreseeable future.
 - Versioning will now include `MAJ.MIN.PATCH+YYYYMMDD` to indicate the build date (instead of `rebuild.X`)

 ### Fixed